KeerthiKumarK/-Btech-Study-Hub/README.md

-At BTech Study Hub, we understand the challenges and complexities students face during their BTech education.
-That's why we're dedicated to providing a platform that offers unparalleled academic assistance, guidance, and a supportive community to empower students in achieving their academic goals.
-Whether you're navigating through challenging coursework, preparing for exams, or seeking career advice.

-MCQ Bank:
+# 🎓 BTech Study Hub

+An educational platform built to assist BTech students by providing study materials, MCQs, textbooks, tutorials, and real-time collaboration features.
+Designed to make learning more accessible, interactive, and engaging for engineering students.

+---

+## 📌 Tech Stack

+- **Frontend:** HTML, CSS, JavaScript, Bootstrap
+- **Backend:** Node.js, Express.js, MongoDB
+- **Real-Time Communication:** Socket.io

+---

+## ✨ Key Features

+- **MCQ Bank:**
-A wide collection of multiple-choice questions (MCQs) organized by subject and topic.
+  A wide collection of multiple-choice questions organized by subject and topic, with instant feedback to track progress and identify weak areas.

-Allows students to practice for exams with varying levels of difficulty.
-Immediate feedback is provided to help students track their progress and identify areas of improvement.
-Textbook Repository:
+- **Textbook Repository:**

-A digital library containing textbooks and reference materials for a range of engineering subjects.
+  A digital library offering textbooks and reference materials across various engineering subjects for easy access.

-Provides easy access to academic resources for students to enhance their study process.
-Tutorials:
+- **Tutorials:**

-Comprehensive tutorials designed to explain complex concepts in a simple and engaging way.
+  Detailed tutorials explaining complex concepts in a simple, easy-to-understand way — suitable for students at all levels.

-Covers topics from basic to advanced levels, making it useful for students at different stages of their learning journey.
-Skill Development Courses (Beyond Academics):
+- **Skill Development Courses:**

-A special section focused on non-academic skill development, offering courses on coding, soft skills, project management, and more.
+  Special courses focused on coding, soft skills, project management, and more, helping students prepare for real-world challenges beyond academics.

-Prepares students for professional challenges by helping them develop practical skills beyond the classroom curriculum.
-Chat Collaboration:
+- **Chat Collaboration:**

-A real-time chat feature that allows students to collaborate with peers, ask questions, and discuss topics.
+  Real-time chat feature using Socket.io where students can ask questions, collaborate on group studies, and discuss topics.
-Enables group study sessions and provides a platform for students to share resources and ideas.

-It features live chat functionality for real-time discussions and collaborative learning.
-Built using the MERN stack (MongoDB, Express, React, Node.js), the platform offers a user-friendly interface and responsive design to ensure smooth navigation.
-Additionally, it supports interactive features like live tests and peer communication, enhancing the overall learning experience for engineering students.
+- **Live Tests and Interactive Learning:**
+  Supports live quizzes and tests to boost engagement and help students evaluate their learning in real-time.

+- **Responsive and User-Friendly UI:**
+  Designed with Bootstrap and custom CSS to provide an intuitive and smooth navigation experience across all devices.

+---